Socialist Unity Party of Germany: The 2nd Congress

-The 2nd Party Congress convened from 20–24 July 1947.
+The 2nd Party Congress convened from 20 to 24 July 1947.
 It adopted a fresh party statute and transformed the party executive committee into a central committee (Zentralkomitee or ZK).

 The 3rd Congress

 The 3rd Party Congress convened in July 1950 and emphasized industrial progress.
 The industrial sector, employing 40% of the working population, was subjected to further nationalization, which resulted in the formation of "people's enterprises" (German: Volkseigener Betrieb, VEB).
 These enterprises incorporated 75% of the industrial sector.
 At the same time, the party completed its transformation into a more orthodox Soviet-style party with the election of Walter Ulbricht as the party's general secretary.